Germany’s Economy in Technical Contraction: Impact on Purchasing Power, Unemployment, and Household Consumption Spending

 Hamoudi added: “It is clear that the German consumer suffered a lot under the weight of massive inflation, which led to the decline of the entire economy, as the continuation of high price increases represented a burden on the country’s economy at the beginning of the year, and this was reflected in particular in the final consumption expenditure of households, which decreased.” by 1.2 percent in the first quarter of 2023, and consumer spending in the first quarter is often affected by the energy price shock.

-What about the second quarter?
+What regarding the second quarter?

 And with the economic recession unavoidable in the first quarter of this year, the most prominent question will be whether the economy will witness a recovery in the second quarter of the year?

 Economist Hammoudi answers this question by saying: “The decline in purchasing power, the decline in industrial orders, the tightening of monetary policy, and the expected slowdown in the US economy are all drivers that contribute to the weakness of German economic activity, but nevertheless the economy is expected to grow modestly in the second quarter.”
-Where there could be a recovery in industry that might offset sluggish household consumption.”
+Where there might be a recovery in industry that might offset sluggish household consumption.”

 Low purchasing power and high unemployment

-In turn, the international economic advisor, Amer Al-Shobaki, says: “Germany entered a technical recession after the economy contracted for two consecutive quarters, and the decline in GDP is the decline in industrial and commercial production, which will be reflected in all segments of society, and this is evident in the decrease in purchasing power and the high unemployment rate, which is one of The most prominent repercussions of the recession, as Germany must prepare for high unemployment rates after two quarters of contraction.
+In turn, the international economic advisor, Amer Al-Shobaki, says: “Germany entered a technical recession following the economy contracted for two consecutive quarters, and the decline in GDP is the decline in industrial and commercial production, which will be reflected in all segments of society, and this is evident in the decrease in purchasing power and the high unemployment rate, which is one of The most prominent repercussions of the recession, as Germany must prepare for high unemployment rates following two quarters of contraction.

 How did Germany reach recession?